freenet/freenet-core/docs/src/dev-guide.md

 ### Building and packaging a contract

-Now that we have the frontend and the backend of our web app, we can package the contracts and run them in the node to test them out.
+Now that we have the front end and the back end of our web app, we can package the contracts and run them in the node to test them out.

 In order to do that, we can again use the development tool to help us out with the process, in each contract directory we run the following commands: